benchiverton/GingerbreadAI/README.md

 ## [NeuralNetwork](NeuralNetwork)

-C# libraries that allow you to model neural the following neural networks:
+C# libraries that allow you to model the following neural networks:

-* Fully Connected Neural Networks
+* Fully Connected (Dense) Neural Networks
 * Convolutional Neural Networks (1D, 2D w/ filtering)

 There are also deep learning algorithms that support the training of these networks via backpropagation with smoothing/momentum.